scipy/scipy.org/www/scipylib/building/windows.rst

 Windows environment.**

-In addition, Cygwin also offers its own **identical** packages for Mingw-w64_ that you can install by searching from **mingw64** in the packages and then selecting those that contain **i686** if you're using 32-bit or **x86_64** if you're using 64-bit.
+In addition, Cygwin also offers its own **identical** packages for Mingw-w64_ that you can install by searching for **mingw64** in the packages list and then selecting those that contain **i686** if you're using 32-bit or **x86_64** if you're using 64-bit.
 If you choose this option, **there is no need to have a separate installation of Mingw-w64.** This is because anything built with Mingw-w64_ will be cross-platform compatible, so the build will work in your native Windows environment as well.

-Finally, the installer may also miss several important DLL's necessary for proper function, as pointed out `here <http://stackoverflow.com/questions/32897685/cannot-compile-anything-with-gcc-on-cygwin32-missing-cygisl-10-dll>`__, so double check that you have them marked as well during installation.
-Note that even if you forget to install a package, you can always run the installer again to install additional ones.
+Finally, the installer may also miss several important DLL's necessary for proper function as pointed out `here <http://stackoverflow.com/questions/32897685/cannot-compile-anything-with-gcc-on-cygwin32-missing-cygisl-10-dll>`__, so double check that you have them marked during installation.
+Rest assured that even if you forget to install a package, you can always run the installer again to install additional ones.

 .. _Cygwin: http://www.cygwin.com/

 Microsoft Visual C++ (MSVC)
 ###########################

-NumPy and SciPy both support MSVC as the C/C++ compiler extension modules for the official binary distribution of Python.
+NumPy and SciPy both support MSVC and its C/C++ compiler extension modules for the official binary distribution of Python.
 However, make sure that you download the correct version!
 For example, Python 2.7.x is compiled with Visual Studio 2008, and Python 3.5.1 is compiled with Visual Studio 2015.
-If you are using Python 2.7.x, you should visit this link `here <https://www.microsoft.com/en-gb/download/details.aspx?id=44266>`__ to download the **Microsoft Visual C++ Compiler for Python 2.7**.
+If you are using Python 2.7.x, you can also visit this link `here <https://www.microsoft.com/en-gb/download/details.aspx?id=44266>`__ to download the **Microsoft Visual C++ Compiler for Python 2.7**.
 If you are using Python 3.4.x and Windows 7, you should visit this link `here <https://www.microsoft.com/en-us/download/details.aspx?id=8279>`__ and download the **Microsoft Windows SDK for Windows 7**.
 If you are using Python 3.5.x, you should obtain the compiler via their `Visual Studio`_